 - Talk to your dad’s primary care physician.
 He or she may be keeping up with research in the field of aging and knows current methods for treating the elderly.
 If so, your doctor can probably refer you to a geriatrician or can continue treating your father.

 - Ask your HMO.
 Some are now including geriatrics practices into the services they offer.

 - Your local veterans’ health administration may be able to give you a referral located in your area.

 Your dad’s health is of prime importance.
 His quality of life depends on good health, and having the right professionals looking after him could make all the difference.

 Adequate health care is an important factor in a person’s total health care strategy.
 When symptoms are caught in the early stages through regular check-ups and screenings, there is a greater chance of maintaining good health for a longer period of time.

-If you have a loved one who could benefit from the help of home care services in Lafayette, CA contact the caregivers at Hillendale Home Care.
-We help seniors and their families with many levels of home care service.
+If you have a loved one who could benefit from our Walnut Creek senior in-home care, or care throughout any of the surrounding areas, contact the caregivers at Hillendale Home Care.
+We help seniors and their families with a variety of award-winning home care service.
 Call (925) 948-8280 for more information.